pattern-lab/patternlab-node/packages/docs/src/docs/pattern-pseudo-patterns.md

 {% endraw %}
 ```

-If our `_data.json` file doesn't give a value for `emergency` that section will never show up when `homepage.mustache` is rendered.
-Obviously we'd need to show _both_ the regular and emergency states of the homepage but we don't want to duplicate the entire `homepage.mustache` template.
+If our `_data.json` file doesn't give a value for `emergency` that section will never show up when `homepage.hbs` is rendered.
+Obviously we'd need to show _both_ the regular and emergency states of the homepage but we don't want to duplicate the entire `homepage.hbs` template.
 That would be a maintenance nightmare.
 So let's add our pseudo-pattern:

 ```
-article.mustache
+article.hbs
-blog.mustache
+blog.hbs
-homepage.mustache
+homepage.hbs
 homepage~emergency.json
 ```